-- Cost-free access to young talent, expertise and skills at the university
+Access to young talent, expertise and skills working at your premises.

-- Opportunity to create long-lasting connections with the university and student
+Opportunity to create long-lasting connections with a university and student.

 For Companies